White House Highlights 'Made In America' Products From Each State

 Wisconsin, Pierce Manufacturing (Two firetrucks)

-Wyoming, Aviat Aircraft (Model aircraft)
+Wyoming, Aviat Aircraft (Aircraft)